Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Dashboard/TF_Dashboard.md

 ![image](./img/dashboard_16.png)

-Next, you will want to scan the QR code shown on the screen.
-Scan the QR code with your Threefold Connect app.
+Next, you will scan the QR code shown on the screen with the Threefold Connect app.

-> Note that you can also manually enter your Stellar Chain address as well as the Twin ID.
+> Note that you can also manually enter the Stellar Chain address and the Twin ID.

 ![image](./img/dashboard_17.png)

-Now open up your Threefold Connect app and follow those steps:
+To scan the QR code on the Threefold Connec app, follow those steps:

-Click on the **Home** menu:
+Click on the menu button:

 ![image](./img/dashboard_18.png)